Instructions for Dealing With Frozen Pipes In a Mobile Home

+Some residents and homeowners are more susceptible than others to the travails of arctic cold air creating a problem with frozen water pipes.
 With much of the country under a deep freeze, now is a prime time for exactly that kind of calamity.
-MHVillager is here to help!
+We’re here to help.

-Why is a frozen water pipe in a mobile home more likely than with other homes?
+Why is it more likely to have frozen pipes in a mobile home than with other types of homes?

 Mobile homes sit above ground.
 They have a pocket of air between the foundation and the underside of the home.
 Dependent on what type of foundation you have, this will be more or less of a problem.
 For instance, a newer home on a frost-free foundation is unlikely to have problems.
 But, if there’s a rush of cold air, a cold air leak in your mobile home surrounds the plumbing.
 All kinds of homes can have problems with water pipes.
 However, avoidance of a frozen water pipe in a mobile home takes some special precautions and maintenance.

-How should I be set up to avoid a frozen water pipe in a mobile home?
+How should I be set up to avoid a frozen water pipe?

 It is imperative that your mobile home skirting is completely secure around the home.
 It needs to be pinned in place at the proper intervals and void of structural compromises from lawn maintenance, vegetation overgrowth, soccer balls, previous home maintenance efforts, digging pets and varmints looking for shelter.